hpssjellis/blend4webtest/README.md

 git push origin master

-will ask for github suername then password
+will ask for github username then password